karumugamio/NLAProjEnglishtoSimpleEnglishMT/README.md

 1) Seq 2 Seq - Model Building Task Failed because of computational requirements.
 Unable to make the model converge to get a non giberrish results
 2) Transformers Approach : Able to Build a Transformer model with ~12500 Sentence Pair sub data.
-We created two different runs of our transformer model with different number of epochs
-a) for First run with 20 Epochs - Model has Bleu Score of 0.2148
-b) for Second Run with 28 Epochs - Model has bleu Score of 0.2303 ....
+We created two different runs of our transformer model with different number of epochs 2.1) for First run with 20 Epochs - Model has Bleu Score of 0.2148 2.2) for Second Run with 28 Epochs - Model has bleu Score of 0.2303 ....